Vivian Hsu

-Hsu rose to prominence in Japan, where she made her first appearance in 1995 and has become a highly recognized celebrity with her countless appearances in media during the late 1990s.

-She was also the main vocalist for Black Biscuits, a Japanese dance band which released four singles, Stamina, Timing, Relax, Bye-Bye, and one album, Life.
-Timing is one of the most successful songs of 1998.
+Vivian Hsu (Bidai Syulan; 徐若瑄; born March 19, 1975) is a Taiwanese actress, model, and singer.
+In 1990, at 15, she won first place in a talent show in Taiwan and formed Girl's Team (1991–1993).
+At 19, she moved her career to Japan, where she became active on variety shows and formed the band Black Biscuits.
+In 1998, she performed on Japan's NHK Kōhaku Uta Gassen.
+Since 2003, she has refocused her career in Greater China.

 Early life

 The second of three children, Hsu was born to a Hakka father and Tayal Taiwanese mother as Hsu Su-chuan (徐淑娟 (Xú Shújuān)), and used this name until she began her modeling career.
 Her parents divorced when she was a young child.
 She attended Taichung Jianxing Elementary School and Taipei Shulinguo Junior High School.

 Career

-Hsu's career in entertainment industry started after winning first place in a "Talented Beautiful Girl" contest held by Taiwan's CTS in 1990.
+Hsu's career started after winning first place in a "Talented Beautiful Girl" contest held by Taiwan's CTS in 1990.
 At that point, she was working by delivering food on her bicycle, and her customers began to recognise her from her television appearances.
 The same year she joined a musical trio named "Girls' Team" (少女隊).
 They released two albums, in 1991 and 1992, then broke up.
 Following this, Hsu started modeling.